RxSwiftCommunity/RxGRDB/README.md

 ---

-## Change Tokens
+## Fetch tokens

-**Generally speaking, *change tokens* let you turn notifications of database changes into fetched values.
+**Generally speaking, *fetch tokens* let you turn notifications of database changes into fetched values.
 But the requests you observe don't have to be the same as the requests you fetch from.**

 To introduce them, let's start with a simple request observable: